 You do NOT need a Discover Pass to access land managed by WDFW if you have a vehicle access pass.
 Your hunting or fishing license includes this pass.
 However, you will still need a Discover Pass to access state parks or DNR land.

 Chelan PUD customers can get a free day-use pass!

 Chelan PUD customers can get free day use access to Wenatchee Confluence, Lincoln Rock and Daroga State Parks with a Chelan PUD Public Power Benefit Day Use Parking Pass.

-In order to apply, visit a Chelan PUD office or www.cehlanpud.org.
+To apply, visit a Chelan PUD office or www.chelanpud.org.
 There is a limit of one pass per customer account.
 The PUD must verify your address and current customer status.
-You must also indicate your willingness to participate in a study at the conclusion of the program.

 Volunteers can receive a free Discover Pass.